Tim Tebow 'feels more comfortable' in pro baseball | FOX Sports

 Tebow displayed patience against the Shorebirds, reaching three times despite going 0 for 2.
 His one-out walk in the bottom of the ninth started Columbia’s winning rally, with the former Heisman Trophy quarterback for Florida crossing the plate with the winning run after Gene Cone’s bases-loaded walk.

-Tebow awaited his charging teammates for congratulations, but they passed him right up to continue down the first-base line where Cone had successfully stepped on the bag.
+Tebow awaited his charging teammates for congratulations, but they passed him right up to continue down the first-base line where one had successfully stepped on the bag.

-”We haven’t had many walkoffs like that,” Tebow said with a smile. ”I’m just glad I didn’t get the Gatorade.”
+”We haven’t had many walkoffs like that,” the former NFL quarterback and Heisman Trophy winner at Florida said with a smile. ”I’m just glad I didn’t get the Gatorade.”

 Tebow, 29, has put in the work to improve, Leger said.
 He shows up at the park early for extra batting practices or shags fly balls late to better his skills in left field.
 He’s also dealt with the throngs of fans, home and away, clamoring to say hello, take a selfie or get an autograph.